Hannah-Richert/VR_EyeTracking_GraphTheory_Analysis/README.md

 <br> The saved values are the basis for the analysis.

 #### 1.5 Additional Files [.../graph_creation/additional/...]
-This folder contains 2 short files, with which one can create and measure a single graph snapshot from '.mat' (before 1.1) or '.csv' data files.
+This folder contains two short files, with which one can create and measure a single graph snapshot from '.mat' (before 1.1) or '.csv' data files.
-<br> They are from an earlier stage in the thesis-process and are simpler than the script of 1.4 (logic and measures might differ).
+<br> They are from an earlier stage in the thesis process and are simpler than the script of 1.4 (logic and measures might differ).

 ## 2. Data Analysis & Visualisation [.../graph_analysis/...]